Shakuntala Devi (film): Plot

 While growing up, Anu travels around the world with her mother.
 As Shakuntala is constantly exploring new career avenues, Anu finds herself constantly ignored and disenchanted with her life.
-Even after enrolling Anu in a boarding school, Shakuntala uses every opportunity she can to have Anu accompany her.
+Even after enrolling Anu in a college, Shakuntala uses every opportunity she can to have Anu accompany her.
 This reaches a breaking point when a teenage Anu lashes out at her mother for building her career at the expense of her childhood.
 In response, Shakuntala takes a break and settles with Anu in London, even supporting her business aspirations.
-This helps the two become close.
-Their relationship sours again when an adult Anu decides to marry Ajay Abhaya Kumar, a businessman.
-Shakuntala informs Ajay of her expectation of him moving with them to London, despite him being settled in Bengaluru.
+This helps the mother and daughter become close.
+However, their relationship sours again when an adult Anu decides to marry Ajay, a businessman.
+Shakuntala informs Ajay of her expectation of him moving with them to London, despite him being settled in Bangalore.
 Anu accuses her mother of constantly holding her back and not letting her live her own life.
 Shakuntala, unwilling to let her daughter go, threatens to shut down Anu's business.
 Anu cuts off all contact with Shakuntala, and marries Ajay.
-She decides to not have children, fearing that she won't be a good mother.
+She decides to not have children, fearing that she would not be a good mother.
 Despite this, Anu gives birth to a daughter, Amritha.

 Anu and Ajay receive a shock when they are informed that Shakuntala used her power of attorney to sell Anu's business properties, while giving her zero percent of the profit share.
 Furthermore, she passed the payment of the capital gains tax on to Anu, leaving her family in massive debt.
 Anu and Ajay decide to take legal action against Shakuntala, and travel to London for the proceedings.
 Upon their arrival, they discover that Shakuntala's actions were a stunt, done so she could force her daughter to come see her.
 Shakuntala gives Anu the profit received from the sale of her properties, and asks for her forgiveness.
 Anu forgives her mother, and the two have an emotional reunion.
+Later, when Shakuntala wins an award in India, Anu, Ajay and Amritha attend it.
+Shakuntala also does a mini math show during the ceremony.
+Anu states that she is proud of her mother once again.